pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

     touch show.html.erb
     touch done.html.erb

-I will be using the Picnic CSS library, since every other tutorial uses Bootstrap.
-Add this to the head of your application layout.
+**I will be using the Picnic CSS library, since every other tutorial uses Bootstrap.** Add this to the head of your application layout.

     # views/layouts/application.html.erb

       <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/picnicss/6.1.1/picnic.min.css">

-Add this to your application CSS file.
+Add the following to your application CSS file.
 This will be some extra styling for the index and show page.

     # assets/stylesheets/application.css